 Or perhaps you’re a consulting business that’ll be using your logo mostly online — your website, landing pages, social media channels, and Skype.
 Think about the applications that matter most and what type of logo will stand out.

 In almost all cases, keeping your logo design simple with a clean layout will help ensure it looks great everywhere.
-Here are a few common places brands use a logo:
+Here are a few common places to use a logo:

 - Online: Website headers and favicons, email signatures, invoices and receipts